1941 Philadelphia Eagles season: Game summaries

-Week 3: at Pittsburgh Steelers
+Game 2: at Pittsburgh Steelers

 The Eagles travel across the state of Pennsylvania to play the renamed Pittsburgh Steelers for the first time since the franchises swapped cities.

-Week 7: vs Washington Redskins
+Game 5: vs Washington Redskins

 The defending 1940 NFL Eastern Division Champions, Washington Redskins make a visit to Philadelphia to play the Eagles.
 Washington lost the 1940 NFL Championship Game to the Chicago Bears 73–0.
 The Eagles will host the Bears in week 12 and travel to Washington, D.C. to re-play the Redskins in week 14 to close out the 1941 season.

-Week 10: vs Pittsburgh Steelers
+Game 8: vs Pittsburgh Steelers

-The Eagles' cross-state rivals returned to Philadelphia for a rematch of the Week 3 game won by the Eagles.
+The Eagles' cross-state rivals returned to Philadelphia for a rematch of the week 3 game won by the Eagles.
 The Eagles entered the game with two wins, while the Steelers were winless.

-Week 14: at Washington Redskins
+Game 11: at Washington Redskins

 At about the time this game was kicking off, the United States suffered an attack on Pearl Harbor, resulting in military personnel and US government officials receiving pages.